benfff85/advent-of-code-2019/README.md

 Interesting to see the IntComputer do something so complex.
 Instructions for the joystick were a bit hard to grasp at first but once it was printed it was clear.
 At 6,469 moves automating the joystick was a must.

+## Day 14

+Chemical reactions to turn ORE into FUEL

+Good fit for recursion, got this one without too much trouble.
+Code is a bit messy, would be good to move magic numbers out of the code and also separate out the Reactor logic from the ReactionRegistry.
+Got lucky here with the assumption that there were no cyclic reactions otherwise this would have been more complicated.

+## Day 15

+Use the IntComputer to create a repair droid to map the craft and find/repair the oxygen generator.

+Initially solved without recursion by just randomly moving the droid in different directions and then counting the spaces between the starting position and the oxygen generator.